Initiating Transformational Change in Care

 CFN National Forum

-In 2015, Canadian Frailty Network presented the first National Forum to initiate transformational change in care for Canada’s frail elderly.
+In 2015, Canadian Frailty Network launched a National Forum to initiate transformational change in care for Canada’s older adults living with frailty.

-We believe that crafting a national strategy on caring for the frail elderly within Canada’s multi-jurisdictional system is a complex policy challenge requiring a multi-faceted perspective, clarity, and a desire among our stakeholders and leadership to collaborate, and the will to act.
+We believe that crafting a national strategy on caring for older adults living with frailty within Canada’s multi-jurisdictional system is a complex policy challenge requiring a multi-faceted perspective, clarity, and a desire among our stakeholders and leadership to collaborate, and the will to act.

 As a national Networks of Centres of Excellence (NCE) organization, CFN is multi-sectoral and pan-Canadian, and uniquely positioned to facilitate the development of evidence-based policies by promoting dialogue and the interchange of ideas between stakeholders, resulting in initiatives that drive change.